Arthur Baysting

 Arthur Baysting (17 April 1947 – 3 December 2019) was a New Zealand writer, producer and children's advocate.
 He lived in Auckland with his partner, artist Jean Clarkson.
-They have two grown children.
+They had two grown children.

 Early career

 Baysting was born in Blenheim, and grew up in Nelson.
-From the 1990s onward, Baysting became well known for his advocacy of NZ music.
+From the 1990s onward, Baysting became well known for his advocacy of New Zealand music.
 Before this he worked as a journalist, scriptwriter and stand-up comedian.

 In Australia, his children's songs, co-written with Peter Dasent, have become popular through the ABC show Play School and recordings by the singer and its host Justine Clarke.

 Early in his writing career, Baysting was a journalist with the magazine NZ Listener and published Young New Zealand Poets (1973), an anthology of poetry.

 In 1977, Baysting (with Ian Mune) wrote the screenplay for Roger Donaldson's feature film Sleeping Dogs, a film credited with kick-starting the modern NZ film industry.
 He also collaborated with Donaldson on the series, Winners and Losers, and with Mune, on the children's television serial, The Mad Dog Gang.